yackx/ipgo/content/classic/blackjack/blackjack.md

 ## Blackjack (guided exercise)

+This is a guide exercise.
+We will explain the rules, suggest an algorithm, and you will take care of the implementation.
 ### Rules

 Blackjack is a casino banking game.
 We will play a simplified version of the game: single player, single deck of cards, no bets, no hole card.